hikeventures/hikeventures.github.io/_posts/2015-04-16-best-outdoor-case-for-macbook-pro-13.markdown

 Personally, I think that a case without room for accessories doesn't make much sense.
 Maybe for a 1 day trip but once the battery of your MacBook is empty you need a charger.

-What do you think about the Thule Gauntlet 13" MacBook Attaché?
-Or do you have any other recommendation?
-Leave a comment below!

 ## Where to buy the Thule Gauntlet
 You can get the Thule Gauntlet from
 <a rel="nofollow" href="http://amzn.to/1PDWP8a">Amazon</a>.